kalviumcommunity/S82_Sadvika_Capstone_GoFitPro/README.md

 GoFitPro - Personalized Fitness Platform

-Project Title:
+Project Title:-

 GoFitPro: A Personalized Fitness Platform with Real-Time Coaching & Gamification

-Project Idea:
+Project Idea:-

 GoFitPro is a fitness platform designed to provide users with customized workout plans, real-time coaching, and gamified engagement.
 The platform enables users to select a coach based on their preferred exercises, receive daily workout schedules and diet plans, and track their progress through a reward-based system.
 Users can also participate in virtual workout sessions (live or recorded) and compare their achievements on a leaderboard.
 The ultimate goal of GoFitPro is to ensure that users get comfortable and effective exercises while staying motivated.

-Key Features:
+Key Features:-

 Personalized workout & diet plans based on user goals.